microdee/OpenUnrealSpaceMouse/README.md

 **Orbiting Moves/Rotates Object** When true, SpaceMouse represents the Delta movement of "the object" in front of the camera (meaning axes are inverted)

-**Orbiting at Fixed Pivot Distance** When enabled, sets a fixed distance for the orbiting mode in UE4 units (usually cm).
+**Orbiting at Fixed Pivot Distance** When enabled, sets a fixed distance for the orbiting mode in Unreal units (usually cm).

-**Orbiting Line Trace Length** is the maximum possible radius of the orbiting behavior in UE4 units (usually cm).
+**Orbiting Line Trace Length** is the maximum possible radius of the orbiting behavior in Unreal units (usually cm).

 ### Orthographic viewports